aaravzen/synthy-blog/content/blog/2021-06-28-woodworking.md

 ### Bed

-The main cool thing I've built is a floating bed!
+The coolest thing I've built is a floating bed!

 ![with a guitar stand on it](/images/woodworking/bed_first_pic.jpg?resize=300 'Bed')